Cryptocurrency

 • A permanent, immutable record is required.

-• Buying and selling cryptocurrencies on-chain.
+• Buying and selling cryptocurrencies directly on-chain.

-• Recording supply chain events on blockchain.
+• Recording supply chain events on a distributed ledger technology (DLT) blockchain.

-• Transferring digital assets (NFTs, property titles).
+• Transferring digital assets like NFTs or property titles.

 ๐Ÿš€ When to Use Off-Chain Transactions

-Off-chain transactions are best when:
+Off-chain transactions are ideal when:

 • Exchange wallet-to-wallet transfers.